BALTIMORE RETIRED POLICE

 Section 4: Nominating Committee - The President shall appoint a Nominating Committee Chairman at the September meeting each year, or the next scheduled meeting should the September meeting be cancelled, and all active members shall be informed of such appointment.
 Any active member of the Association is eligible to act as a member of the Nominating Committee.
 The Nominating Committee shall record the names of all candidates nominated from the floor in October.

-The Nominating Committee shall record the names of all candidates submitted for office.
-If a candidate is not present, he/she must submit his/her intention to accept the nomination to the Chairman of the Nominating Committee in writing.
-Additional nominations may be made from the floor at the November meeting.
+If a candidate is not present, he/she must submit his/her intention to accept the nomination by the October meeting to the Chairman of the Nominating Committee in writing.

 Section 5: To be Eligible for Office - A member must be in good standing and have attended at least FIVE (5) general membership meetings in the past twelve months.
 A candidate for office will be given credit for any canceled meetings.
 Eligibility is verified by the Nominating Committee.